 Either policy tends to affect the stock market and your investment portfolio.
 For example, when interest rates are low, real estate sales tend to increase as buyers can afford larger mortgages.
 When interest rates go up, however, cash and commodities often become more ideal investments.

 When monetary policy changes, it’s worth working with a financial advisor to protect your portfolio.
 Together, you can create a strategy that is takes current monetary policy into account.

 Goals of Monetary Policy

 Good monetary policy keeps the nation’s financial systems and economy level.
 According to the Fed, its primary objectives through its monetary policy are to promote employment, keep prices stable and to moderate long-term interest rates.

 Monetary policy is also in place to keep the gross domestic product (GDP) steadily growing, as well as keeping unemployment rates low.
 Its goals also include keeping inflation levels within a certain range.
 While the the goal of monetary policy is to balance growth and inflation, it also provides a fallback plan should things go awry.

 For example, the Fed also serves as both a bank regulator and banks’ lender of last resort.
 If banks are on the brink of failure, the Fed can keep banks liquid and afloat.

 The Federal Reserve uses monetary policy to influence the economy, either to stimulate growth or slow inflation.
 Monetary supply is important because it affects many aspects of a country’s economy, from interest rates to the stock market.
 Its effects can last for generations.

 Monetary Policy Tips

 - A shift in monetary policy may be your cue to consult a financial advisor.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
+Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.